Overcoming Challenges: 3 Step Strategies for Small Cannabis Social Equity Businesses

 3. The Price of Market Access

-Moreover, access new markets and distribution channels is difficult.
-Larger companies, like Berner’s store known as a “marketing machine”, are leveraging their relationship to expand their market presence.
-With a seamless integration of aggressive social media marketing, cookies-style brand identity, and hip-hop artist endorsements , it creates significant buzz and operates 55 stores in 20 states and 7 countries at the end of 2022.
-However, this type of marketing can be costly and out of reach for most smaller businesses with limited budgets and networks
+This strategy creates significant buzz and operates 55 stores in 20 states and 7 countries as of the end of 2022.
+However, this type of marketing can be costly and out of reach for most smaller businesses with limited budgets and networks.

 “It’s a Game of Thrones,” says Nina Parks, a cannabis activist and consultant who helped set up San Francisco’s social equity program.
 “To navigate the increased competition, small equity companies should strategically prioritize conducting solid market research, securing market access and building community connections to emerge victorious in the highly competitive marketplace.
 The question is, how can they effectively achieve these goals?